 Krista has taught several music theory courses at the University of Denver and is passionate about helping others to cultivate inspired musicianship through deeper musical knowledge.
 In her own academic work, Krista has sought to develop new means of analysis for modern music and to raise the profile of choral music in the world of music theory.
 Krista believes strongly in the value of community music-making and is grateful to serve the singers of Voices West as their assistant conductor.

 Linda Cody graduated magna cum laude from Baylor University with a degree in piano.
-She presently is pianist at Riverside Baptist Church and accompanist for several vocal studios.
+She presently is pianist at Riverside Church and accompanist for several vocal studios.

 Theatrical accompanying has included Mainstreet Players, Caravan Players, Fiasco at Littleton Town Hall, DCPA Stage Theater, and Showstoppers USA.
 She previously lived in the Los Angeles area, where she was pianist/music arranger for Pacific Paramount Productions, pianist/assistant director of Downey Civic Light Opera, and pianist for Downey Civic Chorus.